WhitmanCS370/github-workflow-activity/activity/README.md

 ## Instructions

 1. Assign the role of _maintainer_ to one of your group members.
 They should use this **[GitHub Classroom invitation](https://classroom.github.com/a/sJDhmJqf)** to create a new team and repository for this activity.
 The other team members should join.
+    - **Do not** change the repository settings on GitHub.
+The roles of _maintainer_ and _contributor_ should be assigned informally amongst the members of your group.

 1. Each group member should: